Beliefs & Dogmas

 Since the beginning of time, man is searching for the truth.
 Thousands of years ago, our ancestors, sat under the stars, and around the campfire discussed and asked themselves the same questions we ask ourselves today.
 Who am I?
 Why am I here?
 Is there a God?
 Is there life after death?
 Are we alone in the Universe?

 Zen is very pragmatic and down to earth.
 It is essentially a practice, an experience, not a theory or dogma.
-Zen adheres to no specific philosophy or faith, and has no dogma that its followers must accept or believe in.
+Zen adheres to no specific philosophy or faith, and has no dogma that its followers must accept or believe in, but it traditionnally accept the concepts of karma and samsara.
 For us westerners, this is very different from our Christian religion and its filled with dogmas.

 Zen does not seek to answer subjective questions because these are not important issues for Zen.
 What really matters is the here and now: not God, not the afterlife, but the present moment here and now.